Intro to NFT Tax Loss Harvesting

 If you bought an NFT artwork for $30,000 of ETH and then donated it to a museum when the digital asset was valued at $100,000, you would not only not be taxed on the $70,000 gain, but you could also deduct the fair market value of the NFT ($100,000) if you reported itemized deductions, provided you had the necessary documentation and the sum didn’t exceed the income threshold.

-However, be aware of three requirements if you plan to reduce your taxes by deducting NFT donations:
+However, be aware of three requirements if you plan to reduce your crypto taxes by deducting NFT donations:

 1. If you donate a short-term asset, you may only deduct the NFT’s cost basis.
 In this example, that would be $30,000.

-3. You must donate the NFT directly to the 501(c)(3) organization in order to defer tax on the $70,000 gain.
+3. You must donate the NFT directly to the 501(c)(3) organization to defer tax on the $70,000 gain.
 If you sell an NFT and donate the proceeds to the organization, you are still liable for capital gains taxes on the sale of the NFT, though you would still be eligible for a $100,000 itemized deduction.

 To stay up to date on the latest, follow TokenTax on Twitter @tokentax.